Revenue

 Zapier allows you to create automated workflows where events in one app trigger actions in another app, or multiple other apps via chained steps.

-In 2012, Zapier was accepted into Y Combinator and raised a $1.3 million seed round.
+Zapier was accepted into Y Combinator in 2012 and raised a $1.3 million seed round.
 That same year, they launched a developer platform, enabling third-party apps to build Zapier integrations.
 By 2014, the company reached profitability and remained bootstrapped after the seed round.

 Today, Zapier is an integration platform and marketplace that lets non-technical end-users connect and transfer data between the different SaaS applications they use.
 When a product joins the Zapier marketplace, it becomes interoperable with hundreds of other applications.
+Zapier now powers 3.4M+ businesses, supports nearly 8,000 app integrations, has enabled users to create 25M+ Zaps, and processes 3.1B+ tasks per month across 800+ employees in 40 countries.

-1. Multi-step Zaps: Users can create complex workflows with multiple steps and conditional logic.
+- Multi-step Zaps: Users can create complex workflows with multiple steps and conditional logic.

-2. Zapier for Teams: Collaboration features for businesses to share and manage Zaps.
+- Zapier for Teams: Collaboration features for businesses to share and manage Zaps.

 The core design paradigm of the product is the trigger-and-action:

-1. User chooses an action in one of their apps they would like to serve as a “trigger”
+- User chooses an action in one of their apps they would like to serve as a "trigger"

-2. Whenever that trigger event takes place, it sets into motion a “zap”
+- Whenever that trigger event takes place, it sets into motion a "zap"

-3. The zap performs one or more “actions” which can create, read, update or delete information in that same app or another app
+- The zap performs one or more "actions" which can create, read, update or delete information in that same app or another app

 A basic Zap might trigger upon the receipt of an email in a particular inbox, ingest the subject line and text, and pipe the results into a Slack channel.
 But with multi-step automations, conditional logic, looping, and native transformations, Zaps have the potential to be highly complex.